Phang Nga Bay

 Phang Nga Bay is famed for its natural beauty, especially its characteristic karst topography - small island mountains in the sea.
 The monolithic limestone islands are truly a magnificent view right on the doorstep of Six Senses Yao Noi.

-This formation of limes stones, some looking like they have just been dropped out of the sky, impress with their sheer size, incredible colours and impressive caves.
+This formation of limestone karsts, some looking like they have just been dropped out of the sky, impress with their sheer size, incredible colours and enticing caves.
 Phang Nga Bay is shallow and filled with tidal sediments.
 The bay itself is composed of large and small tidal channels.
 Mangrove forests grow around the whole area of Phang Nga Bay, differing in species depending on elevation and relative tidal range.

 - Mr David Wallace, North India